Maginor/INCABuilder/PythonWrapper/README.md

 To use a model with the python wrapper, create your own .cpp file along the lines of persistwrapper.cpp, and replace the model building part of it with the modules you want.
 Then make a .bat file along the lines of compilepersist.bat that compiles your .cpp file instead of persistwrapper.cpp.

 We have already built some examples atop of inca.py to show you how you can interact with the models through the interface.
 See e.g. optimization_example.py or some of the SimplyP examples.
-We will hopefully make docstring documentation for inca.py soon.
+There is also docstring documentation in inca.py .

 ![Alt text](simplyp_plots/triangle_plot.png?raw=true "Triangle plot from running emcee on reach flow in SimplyP")